berzz26/Flapocolypse/README.md

-# Your Game Name
+# Flapocalypse

-A 2D game Flappy Bird in C using SDL2.
+A 2D game (Flappy Bird clone) in C using SDL2.

 ## Quick Start (Play the Game)